 MUSIC FOR THE EVENING

 The band for the evening will be Funk Lab.

 The Ball raises money for the Cystic Fibrosis Trust which actively directs and funds research and clinical care, as well as providing practical support and advice to people with cystic fibrosis and their families.
 The Cystic Fibrosis Trust is the only UK-wide charity focusing solely on cf.

 The first Sixty-Five Roses Ball was held at the Banqueting House in Whitehall in 1998, this will be our tenth Ball in London and so far we have raised over £950,000 for the Cystic Fibrosis Trust.
-Many of the organising committee have children with cystic fibrosis.
+All of the organising committee have children with cystic fibrosis.

 Why “Sixty-Five Roses”?